Augsburg student finds the Twin Cities a ‘sweet spot’ for jazz

 Jackson, a St. Paul native, grew up playing in local student groups, and he is taking his musical talent to the next level with the encouragement and expertise of Augsburg faculty members.

-According to Stacke, the College was a natural fit for a musician like Jackson, someone who wanted to combine high-level music instruction with a college degree in a complementary field.
+According to Stacke, the University was a natural fit for a musician like Jackson, someone who wanted to combine high-level music instruction with a college degree in a complementary field.

 “The reason I like playing music is because of my relationship with people,” Jackson explained.
 “It’s because I get to be on stage and show people my talent.
 It’s a connection I form with them, so I might do communications or I might do sociology.
 We’ll see.”